dongxuecheng/ai_exam/CONFIG_MIGRATION.md

 The configuration system has been migrated from hardcoded Python configurations to environment variable-based configurations using `.env` files.
 This provides better flexibility, security, and environment-specific customization.

+**All startup scripts and service configurations now use environment variables loaded from the `.env` file.**

 ## Features

 - **Environment-based**: All configurations are now loaded from environment variables